Aggressive insects with a sting that packs a punch, it isn’t wise to try squaring off against one of these dangerous creatures alone.

 As you may well imagine, it is extremely dangerous to attempt handling an existing hornet infestation on your own.
 Capable of stinging multiple times, the combination of hot tempers and extreme territoriality is never a good thing for the DIY homeowner who wants to give nest removal a try.
 In the past year alone, nearly 100 people have fallen victim to the extreme death of hornet stings, most of them healthy adults.
 To protect yourself, your family, and all those you love, you must rely on professional hornet extraction at the first sign of stinging insect infestation.

-For more information about Innovative Pest Control and our unique approach to residential hornet management, give us a call at your nearest Tyler Branch.
+For more information about Innovative Pest Control and our unique approach to residential hornet management, give us a call.
 When you’re ready to try out the next step of the process, try filling out our online contact form for review as soon as possible.
 We’re here to keep pests in check, yesterday, today, and tomorrow.